juslesan/S3-backup-app/README.md

 My bucket has version control enabled.
 This allows me to see all the previous file versions and download them if necessary.
 Bucket versioning is a great tool to allow version control and recovery in case of mishaps.

 I also added some lifetime cycles.
-Current versions are moved to standard-1A afetr 30 days.
-This is done because after 30 days it's fair to assume that either the script is no longer running and backup retrieval isn't as necessary.
+Current backup versions are moved to standard-1A after 30 days.
+This is done, because after 30 days it's fair to assume that either the script is no longer running and backup retrieval isn't very likely.

-Previous versions are moved to glacier after 30 days.
+Previous backup versions are moved to glacier after 30 days.
 This is done because a previous version of a backup is most likely not going to be retrieved after 30 days.
 If the script is no longer running and there is a current backup in standard-1A it can still be accessed quickly.